zzonyo/trust-docs-test/source/index.html.md

 ### Public
 **API access advice**

-- It is not recommended that a temporary domain name or the proxy mode be used to access Huobi Trust API in the Chinese mainland.
+- It is not recommended that a temporary domain name or the proxy mode be used to access New Huo Trust API in the Chinese mainland.
 The API connection may be not stable in such way.
 - The Hong kong-based AWS cloud server is recommended for access.
-- Official domain name: api.huobihktrust.com
+- Official domain name: api.trust.newhuotech.com

 **New rate-limit rules**